 The G12 writes its imaging data to SDXC cards, while the HX400V uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G12 and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G12 does not offer wifi capability.
+In contrast, the G12 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The G12 was replaced by the Canon G15, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon G12 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G12:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.